bxdoan/bxdoan/README.md

 <div align="center">

-> Don’t beg for things.
-Do it yourself, or else you won’t get anything.
+> If you want your children to turn out well, spend twice as much time with them, and half as much money.

-> — Renton Thurston —
+> — Abigail Van Buren —

 </div>